raas-dev/configent/README.md

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

-💡: Use aliases `d` and `n` as generic shortcuts for starting containers in `docker` or `nerdctl` respectively, as long as the current working directory has `Dockerfile` present.
-The host-container mapped ports are output by the aliases.
+💡: Use alias `d` as a generic shortcut for starting a `docker` container, when the current working directory has `Dockerfile` present.
+After started, the alias outputs the host-container mapped ports.

 ### macOS